Cathays Cemetery: War graves

 The cemetery has a Commonwealth War Graves (CWGC) section, marked by a Cross of Sacrifice made to the standard design devised by Reginald Blomfield.
-The section was established in the First World War, when Cardiff's nearby main hospitals treated numerous servicemen who had been wounded in action, or who contracted influenza in the 1918–19 influenza pandemic.
+The section was established during the First World War, when Cardiff's nearby main hospitals treated numerous servicemen who had been wounded in action or who contracted influenza in the 1918–19 influenza pandemic.

 The war graves section includes a number of graves of Australian and Canadian servicemen, one New Zealander who died while serving in the Royal Defence Corps, and one soldier of the Prince of Wales's Leinster Regiment.
 Also present is the grave of Jacques Vaillant de Guélis, a Special Operations Executive agent.
 The cemetery includes the graves of 21 French Navy sailors from the First World War, mostly in the Roman Catholic section, and a similar number of Norwegian sailors from the Second.
 Elsewhere in the cemetery are numerous Commonwealth War Graves from both the First and Second World Wars.
-The cemetery contains the graves of 685 service personnel which are registered and maintained by the CWGC.
+The cemetery contains the graves of 685 service personnel registered and maintained by the CWGC.
 Victims of the Cardiff Blitz who are buried in the cemetery are commemorated by a memorial erected in 1993.